ReleaseNotesHub/Azure-Devops-Extension/source/vsts.md

   - Regex Filter to extract build number: Regular expression filter to get build number from the build name .e.g. '\\d+\\.\\d+\\.\\d+'.
   - Semantic Label: Sematic pre-release Label.
   - Regex Filter to extract Semantic Label: Regular expression filter to get label from the build name .e.g. '((-)(.*))'.
+  - Ignore if Release exists: If release already exists then ignore pull request.
   - Create Release if not found: Create Release with version if not found.
     - Release Name: Release name to use when creating a new release.
     - Release Description: Release description to use when creating a new release.